-3.3 Transfers between North and South Poles
+C. Transfers between North and South Poles

 Due to the tilt of the Earth's polar axis with respect to the ecliptic plane, the North and South Poles are alternately situated in darkness for 6 months per year.
-For observations being performed in the visible part of the spectrum (e.g. using the SSI, HRI or EPIC instruments of Table 5), this significantly constrains the mission scientific return.
-Therefore, an additional transfer is introduced that allows the pole-sitter spacecraft to change between pole-sitter orbits above the North and South Poles before the start of the Arctic and Antarctic winters, see Figure 4.
-For that, the SEP and hybrid pole-sitter orbits shown in Figure 5 are mirrored in the ecliptic plane.
-Viewed in the synodic frame, the Poles are illuminated when the spacecraft is in the Sun-ward part of the pole-sitter orbit, see Figure 6.
-Ideally, this means that the pole-sitter spacecraft would follow the north pole-sitter orbit from March to September and the south pole-sitter orbit to transfer from north to south and vice-versa.
-Instead, departure takes place between summer and autumn (June - September), while arrival takes place between autumn and winter (September - December), see Figure 6, where this paper conventionally refers to the seasons in the northern hemisphere.
+For observations being performed in the visible part of the spectrum, this significantly constrains the mission scientific return.
+Therefore, an additional transfer is introduced that allows the pole-sitter spacecraft to change between pole-sitter orbits above the North and South Poles before the start of the Arctic and Antarctic winters, see Fig. 2.
+For that, the SEP and hybrid pole-sitter orbits shown in Fig. 5 are mirrored in the ecliptic plane.
+Viewed in the synodic frame, the Poles are illuminated when the spacecraft is in the Sun-ward part of the pole-sitter orbit, see Fig. 7.
+Ideally, this means that the pole-sitter spacecraft would follow the north pole-sitter orbit from March to September and the south pole-sitter orbit from September to March.
+Clearly, in reality this is not feasible since some time needs to be allowed for the spacecraft to transfer from north to south and vice-versa.
+Instead, departure takes place between summer and autumn (June - September), while arrival takes place between autumn and winter (September - December), see Fig. 7, where this paper conventionally refers to the seasons in the northern hemisphere.
+Note that due to the symmetry of the problem, the optimal transfers from north to south can also be used to transfer from south to north.

-The concept of transfers between north and south pole-sitter orbits has been introduced before [22], and is applied in this section to the optimal SEP and hybrid pole-sitter orbits of Figure 5 (using the respective types of propulsion to perform the transfer).
+The concept of transfers between north and south pole-sitter orbits has been introduced before [22], and is applied in this section to the optimal SEP and hybrid pole-sitter orbits of Fig. 5 (using the respective types of propulsion to perform the transfer).
 Also, for both propulsion strategies, both the Soyuz and Ariane 5 launch cases will be considered together with the corresponding values for the maximum thrust magnitude as provided in Table 2.